Pete Giddings

 Peter F. Giddings (born in 1939 in New York City) is a multiple Emmy Award winning television meteorologist.

 He worked as a local television news meteorologist in Northern California and Northern Nevada.
 He is best known for his 29 years as a meteorologist at KGO-TV in San Francisco.
 Giddings earned six Emmy Awards during his tenure at KGO.
 He now works at Second Harvest Food of Santa Clara and San Mateo Counties as a volunteer coordinator.

 Career

 Giddings' first television job was at WTVT-TV in Tampa, Florida where he worked for five years.
 After a stop in Nashville, Tennessee, he moved to KGO in 1970.
 He joined Reno, Nevada’s KOLO-TV in January 1999.
 In 2001, he returned to predicting coastal storms in California as he returned to KGO (AM) and at the same time, Giddings forecast the weather at KION and KCBA in Salinas from 2003 to 2007.

 Giddings began one of the first regional broadcast ski reports in the 1960s.

 He is now doing web based forecasts for the Bay Area on his own website.

-In the film George of the Jungle, Giddings appears as the ABC7 meteorologist that George is watching while hyped up on coffee.
+In Disney's 1997 film George of the Jungle (based on Jay Ward's 1960s animated television series of the same name), Giddings appears as the ABC7 meteorologist that George (Brendan Fraser) is watching while hyped up on coffee.